-In June 2016, the FASB issued ASU No. 2016-13 ("ASU 2016-13"), Financial Instruments - Credit Losses (Topic 326): Measurement of Credit Losses on Financial Instruments.
-This ASU significantly changes how entities will account for credit losses for most financial assets and certain other instruments that are not measured at fair value through net income.
-The provisions of this ASU, and subsequent ASUs that were issued to clarify its application, are effective for fiscal years beginning after December 15, 2019 and interim periods within those fiscal years, and are to be applied using a prospective approach with a cumulative-effect adjustment to the opening balance of retained earnings in the period of adoption.
-We will adopt ASU 2016-13 on January 1, 2020.
-The presentation of credit losses for periods prior to January 1, 2020 will remain unchanged and in accordance with Receivables (Topic 310).
-We do not expect the adoption of this ASU or its application in future periods to have a material effect on our consolidated financial statements.
+In June 2016, the Financial Accounting Standards Board issued Accounting Standards Update ("ASU") No. 2016-13 ("ASU 2016-13"), Financial Instruments - Credit Losses (Topic 326): Measurement of Credit Losses on Financial Instruments, which significantly changes how entities account for credit losses for most financial assets and certain other instruments that are not measured at fair value through net income.
+On January 1, 2020, we adopted ASU 2016-13, and subsequent ASUs issued to clarify its application, on a prospective basis, and recognized a \$10 million cumulative adjustment, net of taxes, in accumulated deficit.
+By applying ASU 2016-13 at the adoption date, the presentation of credit losses for periods prior to January 1, 2020 remains unchanged and in accordance with Receivables (Topic 310).